-- The product was defectively designed, so that all items produced, distributed, and sold share the same danger;
+- The product was defectively designed, so that all items produced, distributed, and sold share the same danger

-- The product is dangerous because of a lack of sufficient instructions regarding its assembly and use, or it fails to adequately warn of dangers associated with use of the product.
+- The product is dangerous because of a lack of sufficient instructions regarding its assembly and use, or it fails to adequately warn of dangers associated with use of the product

 What To Do If You Believe Defective Auto Parts Caused Your Injury

-If you’ve been injured in car crash, we want to help.
+If you’ve been injured in a car crash, we want to help.
 Even if you are not sure a defective auto product caused your injury and just want to investigate the possibility, there two things are essential to remember.
 First, take all possible steps you can to ensure that the vehicle, and all components on the vehicle, are maintained and are not sold, dismantled, salvaged or otherwise lost or altered until you have a chance to retain a lawyer to investigate potential claims and have someone inspect the vehicle.